javalent/Javalents-Plugins/Admonitions/Types of Admonitions.md

 Please note that by default, the background colour of the title is the **colour of the admonition** at **10% opacity**.
 CSS must be used to update this.

-### Images as Icons
+### Images as icons

-Instead of using an icon from a downloaded icon set as explained in the [[Admonitions/Admonition Options#Icon|Icon]] section, you can upload an image to use as an admonition icon.
+Instead of using an icon from a downloaded icon set as explained in the [[Admonitions/Metadata options#Icon|Icon]] section, you can upload an image to use as an admonition icon.
 The uploaded image will be resized to 24px x 24px to fit the plugin's saved data.

 If you want to remove an uploaded image icon, you can choose an icon from the icon chooser text box.

-### Icon Packs
+### Icon packs

 Admonitions plugin allows you to download and add additional icon packs to the existing ones through the settings.